top of page

 headshot_revised.jpeg

 Kamran Paynabar is the Fouts Family Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
-He earned a Ph.D. in Industrial and Operations Engineering and an M.A. in Statistics from the University of Michigan.
-His research interests encompass both methodological and applied aspects of machine learning and statistical modeling integrated with engineering applications, particularly in predictive modeling, system monitoring, control, and prognostics, and sequential sampling and optimization.
-His research is supported by organizations such as NSF, NIH, DOE, the Air Force, and industry leaders including Samsung, Ford, and Boeing.
-Professor Paynabar’s work has been recognized with best paper awards from INFORMS, IISE, ASA, and POMS.
-He has also received multiple teaching awards from Georgia Tech, IISE, and NAE.
-He currently serves as the Editor-Elect for Technometrics and has previously served as a Department Editor for IISE Transactions and as a member of the editorial board for the Journal of Quality Technology.
-He has chaired the Quality and Reliability divisions of both IISE and INFORMS and has been honored as a Fellow of ASQ and an elected member of ISI.
-Additionally, he is a co-founder of ProcessMiner, a startup company specializing in AI/ML applications for quality improvement in continuous manufacturing.
+His research focuses on the methodological and applied aspects of machine learning and statistical modeling integrated with engineering applications.
+His work has been supported by agencies such as NSF, NIH, DOE, the U.S. Air Force, and industry leaders including Samsung, Ford, and Boeing.
+Professor Paynabar's research has earned best paper awards from INFORMS, IISE, ASA, and POMS.
+He has also received multiple teaching honors from Georgia Tech, IISE, and the NAE.
+He currently serves as the Editor-Elect of Technometrics and has previously served as a Department Editor for IISE Transactions and as an editorial board member for the Journal of Quality Technology.
+He has chaired the Quality and Reliability divisions of both IISE and INFORMS and is recognized as a Fellow of both ASQ and IISE, as well as an elected member of ISI.
+Additionally, he is a co-founder of ProcessMiner, a startup specializing in AI and machine learning solutions for quality improvement in continuous manufacturing.

 Plenary Speaker: Jennifer Mullekom